miquido/lint_quido/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
 # miquido_flutter_lints
+---
 ##### This is collection of Flutter lints that we use and follow in [Miquido Software development company](https://www.miquido.com).

 This is strict, large and robust collection beacuse we strive for high quality code, good practices and we want follow the same coding style in all our mobile apps.

-And we just looooove lots of lints.
+And we just looooove lots of lints. :blue_heart:

 ## Getting started
+---

 We tested current configuration with this enviroment:
 ```yaml